AndrewAltimit/Articulated-Robot-Arm/README.md

 # Articulated Robot Arm #
 Control the Dobot arm to pickup objects, avoid obstacles, and cleanup the workspace.
+See the uploaded paper for more information.

 ### Contributors ###
  * Andrew Showers